 It was through these experiences that I was introduced to DAP’s newest advanced sealant: DAP 3.0.
 And while I did use it on some small, rather hidden tasks (for example: While wrapping windows with coil stock) – I really haven’t had the opportunity to give it, well, a full, formal test drive.
 Until now …

 My guy Timothee had stripped the paint and caulking away from the siding as in met our main chimney – a wood burning fireplace in brick.
-He repainted (though maybe a little over-zealously), but we had not gotten around to recaulking where that brick met the siding.
+He repainted (though maybe a little over-zealously), but he didn’t recaulk where that brick met the siding.

 And while I won’t go into it too much – before I caulked, I decided to clean up this chimney.
 That chimney, through the years, has had much paint (from poorly equipped painters) dripped on it.
 Here, I found the combination of an angle grinder, fitted with a 80 grit flap disc, followed by a brisk solution of muriatic acid seemed to do the job rather nicely.
 (Please be advised about muriatic acid: It is the most caustic cleaning agent I know of and is really only intended for outdoor and controlled uses.)